-Assistant Professor of Political Science; member, Security Studies Program
+Associate Professor of Political Science; member, Security Studies Program

 Vipin Narang made the transition from chemical engineering to security studies for an unconventional reason: the challenge.
-“I found the really hard knots were on the social science side,” says Narang, assistant professor of political science at MIT.
+“I found the really hard knots were on the social science side,” says Narang, associate professor of political science at MIT.
 “I’ve found wrestling with questions in social science to be much more fascinating than hard science because there are no right answers.”

 At MIT, Narang focuses on security studies, with a specific focus on nuclear proliferation, as well as South Asian security.
 What draws him to MIT is its long tradition of focusing on social science problems with real world applications, such as the problems tackled by MIT’s Security Studies Program.
 “MIT’s political science program has a dedicated security studies program that brings together faculty, graduate students, and military fellows,” says Narang.
 “Having practitioners to engage with is really valuable.
 It’s something really special about MIT.”

 Narang first dabbled in the social sciences as an undergraduate studying chemical engineering at Stanford.
 He wrote his honors thesis on India’s chemical weapons program.
 The social science side of technology gripped him immediately.

 He went on to win a Marshall Scholarship to fund two years studying international relations at Oxford University.
 After that, he attended Harvard University, where he completed his doctoral degree in government in 2010.

 Pursue What Drives You